jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 ==========================================

 When you are ready, you can deploy these AMPs to any Alfresco server.
-Both the platform-jar module and the share-jar module directories should have a directory called target.
+Both the platform module and the share module directories should have a directory called target.
 Maven puts the AMP there when you run `mvn install`.
 You can install those AMPs as you normally would.
 For example, if you installed Alfresco in your own manually set up Tomcat server, you would: